open-telemetry/opentelemetry-java-instrumentation/RELEASING.md

 This workflow will publish the artifacts to maven central and will publish a github release with the javaagent jar attached and release notes based on the change log.

-After making the release:

-* Merge a PR to `main` with the change log updates from the patch release
+Lastly, the workflow will try to create a PR to merge back any change log updates back to the main branch.